-Review the information provided here, and if you have any questions, please contact Julie Graham by email or phone, 865-293-4136.
+Review the information provided here, and if you have any questions, please contact Julie Graham by email or by calling 865-293-4136.

 A PPO Plan features set co-pays for certain different types of services, lower deductibles than a HDHP/HSA plan, and higher monthly premiums.